renapoliveira/killswitch-for-openvpn/README.md

 ## Notes

-* The script is using tun0 as the VPN tunnel interface, if your OS uses a different one, edit the following line
+* The script is using tun0 as the VPN tunnel interface, if your distro uses a different one, edit the following line
 ```shell
 TUNNEL=tun0
 ```